Teen

 Today’s digital landscape may also account for the growing interest in graphic novels.
 We’ve grown accustomed to merging text and visuals in our communications.
 And to the outward sharing of our lives.
 There’s also our shrinking collective attention span — we regularly write in 140 characters or fewer.
 That these stories move quickly accounts, in part, for their resurgence in popularity.
 Some studies even suggest that readers retain more information from a combination of visual and verbal material, making graphic novels valuable teaching tools as well.

-These graphic novel memoirs present a range of compelling topics in a smart, creative style that will be entertaining and enlightening for teens (and many adults too).
+These graphic novel memoirs present a range of compelling topics in smart, creative styles that will be entertaining and enlightening for teens (and many adults too).

 -